svalbox/Svalbox-cookbook/cookbook/notes/interactive-portal.md

 ```
 ````

 A Virtual Field Guide (VFG) is an interactive digital resource that enables you to explore geological sites and formations without being physically present.

-To access the VFGs in the Svalbox interactive map, you
+The Svalbox interactive map includes multiple VFGs focused on geology (displayed as purple hexagons) and biology (displayed as green hexagons).

 ```{figure} ../assets/vfg.gif
 :name: vfg